xi42/infsat/README.txt

     due to constant changes in typings of nonterminals and hterms flowing into variables
   - early removing contexts that do not satisfy requirements when it is known a branch with needed loc won't be taken
+  - reusing output context from previous argument instead of intersecting it in typing app